-Face painters have the ability to transform children and adults into walking works of art.
-It's no wonder why they are so popular for kids' parties and special events.
+Face painters have the ability to transform children and adults into walking works of art, so it's no wonder why they are so popular for kids' parties and special events!
 Face painters add instant fun to any party.
 Guests big and small love leaving with a fabulous face that makes for a great parting gift.

-Art Matters As stated above, it is extremely important to look at samples of a face painter's work.
+As stated above, it is extremely important to look at samples of a face painter's work.
 Seeing their portfolio will give you a real and accurate idea of what they are capable of offering your guests.
-Face painting has becoming a serious art/business and it should be appreciated as just that.
+Face painting has become a serious art/business and no artist is the same!
 There are face painters who make beautiful art and those who simply learn basic designs.

-It’s also important to consider the average age of the guests to be painted as well as any other planned activities that might derail the painters’ efforts to paint all of your guests should also be considered.
-Fortunately, an experienced painter will be able to guide you through the gauntlet of the unknown and provide you with answers and suggestions to questions and obstacles you didn't even know you had.
-If you have a date, a time and a venue, a professional painter can usually help you to make sure you're getting what you need for your event!"
+It’s also important to consider the average age of the guests to be painted, as well as if there are any other planned activities that may delay the painters’ efforts to paint all of your guests.
+An experienced painter will be able to guide you through the gauntlet of the unknown and provide you with answers and suggestions to questions and obstacles you didn't even know you had.
+If you have a date, a time and a venue, a professional painter can usually help you to make sure you're getting what you need for your event!

-Ask about Materials Possibly the most important question you can ask a face painter is what kind of materials they use.
+Possibly the most important question you can ask a face painter is what kind of materials they use.
 Face painters should only use FDA Cosmetic Compliant makeup.
 Not Just Faces (Baltimore, MD) suggests you ask the artist which brands of paint they use.
 "There are some face painters using acrylic paints, which while are considered non-toxic, are not meant for use on the skin.
 They should not use any kind of craft paints.
 Mehron, Snazaroo, Wolfe and TAG are all designed for use on the skin and are water-based."
 If a face painter uses the wrong materials it could cause serious skin issues for your guests.